-New York's consumer tax laws are listed in the table below.
+New York's consumer tax laws are listed in short form within the table below, while a more in-depth look follows.
 See State Tax Laws for more general information, and check with your local municipality for county and city taxes.

 |Sales Tax||Purchases above $110 subject to 4% State Sales Tax, 4.5% New York City sales tax|

 |Cigarette Tax||$4.35/pack of 20 cigarettes State, plus additional $1.50 in New York City for a total of $5.85 per pack|